oicr-gsi/djerba/doc/ini.md

 If Djerba is able to resolve the samples from file provenance without ambiguity, it will do so.

-If not, for instance because multiple samples have been taken from the same patient, the sample names must be specified using the various `sample_name_*` parameters in the INI.
+If not, for instance because multiple requisitions and samples correspond to the same patient, the sample names must be specified using the various `sample_name_*` parameters in the INI.

 If _any_ sample name parameters are specified, then they must _at least_ include the whole genome tumor and normal names, and _optionally_ the whole transcriptome name.